vazmigue/networking-iberia/5-vpc-endpoint-services/30-application-lb-testing.md

 ```

 - On the other hand, whenever you provision a new VPC CIDR, you split it into different subnets (as you would do whenever you create a VPC).
-By default, these subnets are able to route traffic to any other VPC CIDR:
+By default, these subnets are able to route traffic to any other CIDR within the VPC:
 ![Curl web.np2.aws...](../images/nlb_subnet_traffic.png)